How does Yogurt affect my teeth?

 Did you know?
-That a single cup (254 grams) of low fat yogurt contains on average 45 grams of sugar.
-This equates to 11 teaspoons!
+A single cup (254 grams) of low-fat yogurt contains, on average, 45 grams of sugar.
+Consequently, this equates to 11 teaspoons!

-To put this into perspective, in accordance to ‘health.org‘, the suggested daily intake of sugar for men is no more than 9 teaspoons (36 grams).
-While for women, the recommendation is lower at 6 teaspoons (25 grams) of sugar.
+To put this into perspective, under ‘health.org‘, the suggested daily intake of sugar for men is no more than nine teaspoons (36 grams).
+While for women, the recommendation is lower at six teaspoons (25 grams) of sugar.

-Sugar attracts bad bacteria in the mouth that causes tooth decay.
-Increasing sugar intake with poor oral hygiene advances bacteria that destroys tooth enamel.
+Sugar attracts harmful bacteria in the mouth that causes tooth decay.
+Increasing sugar intake with poor oral hygiene advances bacteria that destroy tooth enamel.

-- As yogurt contains high quantities of calcium, which helps to strength bones, this can also help strengthen your teeth.
+- As yogurt contains high quantities of calcium, which helps strengthen bones, this can also help improve your teeth.
 Calcium assists in maintaining bone density.

-- With yogurts containing rich probiotics (active cultures), which are known to contain good bacteria.
-The bacteria within the probiotics can help fight bad bacteria in the mouth and gums.
+- With yogurts contain rich probiotics (active cultures), known to have good bacteria.
+The bacteria within the probiotics can help fight harmful bacteria in the mouth and gums.

 - Sugar-free yogurts help to reduce the acidity in the mouth.
-The decrease in oral acidity helps to breakdown harmful bacteria that may cause cavities.
+The decrease in oral acidity helps break down harmful bacteria that may cause cavities.